cloudmesh/client/docs/source/man/man.rst

         register remote CLOUD
             registers a remote cloud and copies the openrc file specified in the credentials of the cloudmesh.yaml

-        register india [--force]
-            copies the cloudmesh/clouds/india/juno directory from india
-            to the ~/.cloudmesh/clouds/india/juno local directory

         register CLOUD CERT [--force]
             Copies the CERT to the ~/.cloudmesh/clouds/host directory